R3D-Z3E/R3D-Z3E.github.io/index.md

 ### Whoami:~#
 * * *

 Welcome to the Midnight Hack! 🦇 By day, I'm Ezequiel☠️💻, just another tech enthusiast.
-But when the clock strikes midnight, I become the Dark Knight of Cybersecurity—scouring the web, defusing threats, and dropping knowledge bombs.
+But when the clock strikes midnight, I become the Dark Knight of Cybersecurity scouring the web, defusing threats, and dropping knowledge bombs.
 Just like Batman prowling Gotham's rooftops, I lurk in the shadows of the digital world, tackling vulnerabilities and cracking codes.
 So suit up, night owls, and let’s hunt for exploits under the cover of darkness!,

 * * *